Yonge Street riot

 The Yonge Street riot was a civil disturbance that occurred in Toronto, Ontario, Canada, on the night of May 4, 1992.
-It stemmed from a protest held against police killings of two black men - Rodney King in the U.S. and Raymond Lawrence in Toronto.
+It stemmed from a protest held against police brutality on two black men - Rodney King in the U.S. and Raymond Lawrence in Toronto.
 Some present engaged in looting and wilful damage.

 Events

-Originally, the protest was focused on the police killing of Rodney King, as the officers that beat King had recently been acquitted.
+Originally, the protest was focused on the police beating of Rodney King, as the officers that beat King had recently been acquitted.
 However, a young Black man named Raymond Lawrence was killed in Toronto on May 2 by two officers of the Peel Regional Police.
 Accordingly, the protest grew to encompass Lawrence's killing as well.

 The protest began at the United States consulate on University Avenue, and then moved to the intersection of Yonge and Bloor Streets, and by then had turned into a violent looting of and damage to local shops.
 It was led by the Black Action Defence Committee.
 Witnesses noted that many engaged in looting and violence were white skinheads.